 Dreamy Chocolate Fudge Cake, the softest chocolate fudge cake, draped in a chocolate fudge icing and adorned with chocolate caramel biscuit balls.

 Do you ever dream of chocolate?
 I do!
-Whilst making and then tasting this recipe there was only one name that fitted the incredible flavour, taste and texture experience, that is this Dreamy Chocolate Fudge Cake.
+While making and then tasting this recipe there was only one name that fitted the incredible flavour, taste and texture experience, that is this Dreamy Chocolate Fudge Cake.

 This incredibly tasty cake was made using Wright’s Baking Chocolate Fudge Cake Mix.
+Alternatively, there’s a link in the recipe below for a great chocolate cake made from scratch.

 I love having a few Wright’s Baking Mixes on hand, especially for days like today.